Queensland Camping

 If you’re going to K’gari via the Inskip barge, then your first glimpse of K’gari is going to be Hook Point.
 Hook Point is the island’s southernmost tip.

-If you can’t get your timing right, there is an inland road which takes you pass Hook Point; however the road conditions are often not the best and are to be avoided where possible.
+If you can’t get your timing right, there is an inland road that takes you past Hook Point; however, the road conditions are often not the best and are to be avoided where possible.

-While Hook Point is not necessarily a K’gari must see – as you drive past, make sure you allow time to turn back and check out the gorgeous views south across to Inskip and Rainbow Beach.
-Just a beautiful spot.
+While Hook Point is not necessarily a K’gari must-see, as you drive past, make sure you allow time to turn back and check out the gorgeous views south across to Inskip and Rainbow Beach.
+It’s simply a breathtaking location.

 Coolooloi Creek